numediart/LaughterSynthesis/README.md

 # LaughterSynthesis

 This repository contains implementations of laughter synthesis systems.
+And the samples used for the MOS test in [[2]](#2).

 ### For reproducibility of the ICASSP 2015 paper [[1]](#1).